Gael Newton AM

 FULL BIOGRAPHY

-Gael Newton is an internationally recognised art curator of photography and a photo-historian who has consistently been at the forefront of Australian photographic history and the recognition of photography as an artform across Southeast Asia.
+Gael Newton is an internationally recognised art curator of photography and a photo-historian who has consistently been at the forefront of Australian and international photographic histories and the recognition of photography as an artform across Southeast Asia.

-• The first being a pioneer position as the inaugural photography curator with the Art Gallery of NSW (AGNSW);
+- A pioneer position as the inaugural photography curator with the Art Gallery of NSW (AGNSW) including collections across national and international areas;

 CAREER & CONTRIBUTIONS